 - Early riser session (morning of the conference)- ‘Farmers figuring it out’ discussion tables with experienced farmers sharing advanced techniques they are using to improve their soil’s health.

 Producer-led Watershed Protection Grants Workshop:

-For the convenience of farmers in Producer-led Watershed groups, the annual DATCP Producer-led Workshop will take place on Feb.19th, the day before the conference at the same hotel in Steven’s Point.
-(Followed by an optional social hour and the Soil Health Dinner – registration required for dinner)
+For the convenience of farmers in Producer-led Watershed groups, the annual DATCP Producer-led Workshop will take place on Feb.19th, the day before the conference at the same hotel in Stevens Point.
+For more information and to register please visit the DATCP Producer-led Watershed Protection Granting Program website (This workshop will be followed by the optional social hour and the Soil Health Dinner – registration required for dinner)

 Blake is a fifth generation farmer and Canadian Nuffield Scholar from Merlin, Ontario, Canada.
 Working with his father, Elwin Vince they produce commercial corn, soybeans and winter wheat on 1200 acres.
 Their farm management practices are centered on soil health and they are considered to be no-till pioneers in their corner of Canada where they adapted to no-till farming techniques in the early 1980’s.
 Blake considers himself very fortunate to have been taught, from a young age, the merits of no-till farming.
 His claim to fame, as a 46 year old farmer, is that he has never used a moldboard plough.